New Chrome browser is available here:

 You can use the new DeveloperToolsAvailability policy to allow developer tools except for force-installed extensions.
 This behavior is the new default and is useful for organizations that want to allow the general use of developer tools, but prevent tampering with force-installed extensions.
 For details, see the DeveloperToolsAvailability policy.

 You can use the DeviceUpdateAllowedConnectionTypes policy to control which connection types a device can receive automatic updates over.
 There is now an option to enable automatic updates over all connection types, including LTE, as opposed to only WiFi and Ethernet.
 For details, see the DeviceUpdateAllowedConnectionTypes policy.
-This feature will be rolled out over the coming weeks in the Admin console under Device management and then Chrome management and then Device settings and then Device Update Settings and then Auto Update Settings.
+This feature will be rolled out over the coming weeks in the Admin console under Device management Chrome management Device settings Device Update Settings Auto Update Settings.

 After a defined idle time, you can now set a lock screen on users’ devices running Chrome OS.
-This setting is in the Google Admin console under Device management and then Chrome management and then User settings and then Security and then Idle Settings.
+This setting is in the Google Admin console under Device management Chrome management User settings Security Idle Settings.

 Deprecations